Condo: Is it a Good Investment?

-Real Estate investors and aspiring homeowners are frequently gravitating towards single-family homes.
+Real Estate investors and aspiring homeowners are frequently gravitating towards condos.
 There are plenty of reasons for that.
-Single-family homes provide exclusive ownership, more privacy and could be sold easily down the road.
-Nevertheless, condos should still be on the investor’s radar, they are more affordable, demand less upkeep and can offer exclusive amenities and living communities.
+This type of property provides exclusive ownership, more privacy and could be sold easily down the road.
+Nevertheless, condominiums should still be on the investor’s radar, they are more affordable, demand less upkeep and can offer exclusive amenities and living communities.
 Condos are immensely in demand in urban centers and offer better accommodation.
 While there are overarching market tends, the profitability of condos and houses depends on the region, location and job market in the area.
 Let’s take a closer look to find out what is a better investment.

 What is a Condo?